recumbent/ddd-2020/PITCHME.md

 Note:

-Pulumi operates from the command line - so we install by appropriate means for your dev platform.
+Pulumi operates from the command line - so we install by appropriate means for your dev platform - it runs on Windows, and Mac, and Linux

 Once installed